-Reporting to Associate Professor Ricardo Rocha.
-The post holder is a member of a research group with responsibility for carrying out research for a discrete area of a large project.
+Reporting to the Principal Investigator (Prof. Craig MacLean).
+The post holder is a member of the MacLean lab team who will be responsible for carrying out the experimental components of a UKRI Frontiers project on the evolutionary biology of antibiotic resistance.
 The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.